amandamiotto/2025March-nci-hpc-intro/_episodes/11-connecting.md

 ```
 {: .output}

-578 is our institute code for our QCIF workshop.
+578 is my personal institution identifier.
 We'll talk more about this soon.

 Great, we know where we are!
 Let's see what's in our current directory: